cloudflare/workers-sdk/.github/pull_request_template.md

 - [ ] Tests
 - [ ] Changeset ([Changeset guidelines](https://github.com/cloudflare/workers-sdk/blob/main/CONTRIBUTING.md#changesets))

-**Reviewer has performed the following, where applicable:**
+**Reviewer is to perform the following, as applicable:**

-- [ ] Checked for inclusion of relevant tests
+- Checked for inclusion of relevant tests
-- [ ] Checked for inclusion of a relevant changeset
+- Checked for inclusion of a relevant changeset
-- [ ] Checked for creation of associated docs updates
+- Checked for creation of associated docs updates
-- [ ] Manually pulled down the changes and spot-tested
+- Manually pulled down the changes and spot-tested